alerighi/view-sort/README.md

 # View Sort
-C program to visualize and compare the performance of the most famouse sorting algorithms.
+C program to visualize and compare the performance of the most famous sorting algorithms.

 ### Compilation
 Compile with `make`.